gigi-codes/capstone/README.md

 ## DATA
 ---

 Data was sourced via various sources, through API requests and extracting from spreadsheets obtained directly from state sources.
-Details can be found in the [data](/data/) directory README.
+Details can be found in the [data acquisition notebooks](/code/01_API_pulls.ipynb)

----

-## Background
-* How elastic/inelastic is mass transit ridership as a function of fuel price?
-* Can fuel prices be a tool use to increase ridership?
 ---

 ## _Exploratory Data Analyses_